 Just a couple of hours east of Toronto lies Rice Lake, an epic landscape that plays host to snow-kiting in winter.
 Whether you want to have a go on the ice yourself or would prefer to watch on from the sidelines, this fun activity makes for a wonderful weekend getaway from the city.
-Even when the snow-kiters aren’t out, the scenery is worth seeing in itself!
+Even when the snow kiters aren’t out, the scenery is worth seeing in itself!

 Bon Echo Loop

 A classic Canadian tradition enjoyed in Ontario is ice fishing at Lake Nipissing.
-While sitting out in the snow can be chilly to say the least, digging your own hole and fishing right outside your cosy cabin is fun for all the family.
+While sitting out in the snow can be chilly, to say the least, digging your own hole and fishing right outside your cozy cabin is fun for all the family.
 You’ll feel like a real explorer if you manage to catch your own fish and cook it up inside without the help of a supermarket or chef!

 The best way to view the Northern Lights is to get into the middle of nowhere, and luckily Ontario has just the spot!
 The dark sky reserve of Torrance Barrens lies just a few hours from Toronto but allows you to fully appreciate nature with epic sights of the Aurora Borealis dancing across the sky.
-The long dark nights of winter are the best time to see the lights so book your trip out to Torrance Barrens to see this stunning natural phenomenon.
+The long dark nights of winter are the best time to see the lights, so book your trip out to Torrance Barrens to see this stunning natural phenomenon.

 Family Fun in Ontario in winter

 No trip to Ontario in winter would be complete without a visit to the Rideau Canal Skateway in Ottawa.
 This UNESCO World Heritage Site becomes one of the largest ice rinks in the world as the whole thing freezes each winter allowing locals and tourists alike to skate for miles along the canal.
 This is an awesome way to see the city and watch the world carry on as normal while you are crazily skating on a frozen canal!